 Gnocchi: the recipe of Italian granny

 Gnocchi are one of the most popular dishes in the world, prepared in all the regions of Italy with the usual small differences.
-They are a very simple dish and they could be combined with any type of seasoning.
-In Rome they are one of the most served dishes along with Amatriciana and Carbonara.
+They are a very simple dish.
+In Rome they are like the Amatriciana and the Carbonara.

 Due to their variety, we could consider them a category of pasta in its own right.
-There are in fact several types of gnocchi, although the most famous are made of potatoes: with wheat flour, with rice flour, with dry bread, with semolina, with pumpkin.
+There are in fact several types of gnocchi, although the most famous are made of potatoes.
+You can find gnocchi with wheat flour, with rice flour, with dry bread, with pumpkin.

-Clearly the potato gnocchi date back to the 16th century when they were imported from America, but even before there was a variation of gnocco.
+Clearly the potato gnocchi date back to the 16th century when the potatoes were imported from America.

 Let’s see the story together and then discover the recipe!

 The word gnocchi probably derives from the Lombard word knohhil which means the knot of the wood.
 The immediate derivation to this term is the South Tyrolean knodels and the Trentino canederli.
 They are a dish of poor tradition.
 In fact it is characterized by the “recycling” of materials such as bread.
 The gnocchi have the shape of small cylinders with an irregular surface caused by impression on a grater or on a fork.

 At the Sforza court the gnocchi were served during the wedding banquets and they were known as “zanzarelli”.
 The preparation of these was quite different from those today.
 The mixture in fact was prepared with spinach.
 The greatest cooks of the Renaissance, Cristoforo Messisburgo and Bartolomeo Scappi, published the first recipes of this pasta at the same time.
 They called them maccaroni gnocchi.
 They were served dry with the typical seasoning of butter, cheese and spices (sometimes a little sugar).

 In the Seventeenth Century they were called malfatti and the use of bread was no longer foreseen.